 Little by little, she let me take over her meds, but it was very hard on her.
-She was very stubborn and very independent.
+She was a very independent person.

-Giving medication to the person who is ill can be a major part of caregiving.
-It is important to have a good understanding of different aspects associated with medications so that you will feel comfortable in this role.
+Providing medication to the person who is ill can be a major part of caregiving.
+Understanding different aspects associated with medications will help you feel more comfortable in this role.

-Medications are commonly used to help manage pain or other symptoms that are troubling, as well as for chronic disease such as diabetes.
-It is essential to know about the medications that are prescribed as well as how to administer them.
+Medications are commonly used to help manage pain or other troubling symptoms, and to manage chronic diseases such as diabetes.
+It is essential to know about the medications that are prescribed as well as how to give them.

-This module will provide you with some basic information including:
+This module will provide you with some basic information including the following:

-- Different forms of medication and the use of opioids in managing pain
+Different forms of medication and the use of opioids in managing pain and shortness of breath

-- Tips and procedures for administering medications through the different routes such as by mouth, through the nose, via medical patches, through suppositories, and by injection. *Most of these include demonstration videos.
+Tips and procedures for giving medications through different routes such as by mouth, through the nose, through the skin, or rectally. *Most of these include demonstration videos.

-Notes about language: The words “medication,” “medicine,” and “meds” are all used interchangeably throughout this chapter.
+Notes about language: The words “medication,” “medicine,” and “meds” are used interchangeably throughout this chapter.

-This module is intended to provide general information only and is not meant to replace the medical advice provided by your doctor or healthcare provider.
+This module is intended to provide general information only and is not meant to replace the medical advice provided by the person’s doctor or other healthcare provider.